 Here at Threadgill’s Memorial Services, we offer gentle, eco-friendly alternatives to typical flame cremation.

 Green (or natural) burial emphasizes simplicity and environmental sustainability.
 The body is neither cremated nor prepared with chemicals such as embalming fluids.
-It is simply placed in a biodegradable coffin or shroud and interred without a concrete burial vault.
+It is simply placed in a biodegradable casket or burial shroud and interred without a concrete burial vault.
 The grave site is allowed to return to nature.
 The goal is complete decomposition of the body and its natural return to the soil.
 Only then can a burial truly be “ashes to ashes, dust to dust,” a phrase so often used when we bury our dead.

 Green burials are not new.
 Most burials before the mid-19th century were conducted this way, as are many Jewish and Muslim burials today.
 Green burials are enjoying a resurgence in popularity, for a number of reasons: